-A.3 Investment performance: Unum Limited and Unum EEA Group
+A.3 Investment performance: Unum Limited and Unum UK SII Group

-As UL is the only regulated insurance company within the EEA Group, unless specified, the investment performance data is aligned for both the Group and Solo entity, and presented in the same tables below.
-UL is 72% owned by the EEA Group and therefore there is a 28% minority interest in the investment performance figures disclosed.
+As UL is the only regulated insurance company within the Unum UK SII Group, unless specified, the investment performance data is aligned for both the Unum UK SII Group and Solo entity, and presented in the same tables below.

-The other Group entities do not partake in investment activities and solely hold additional cash balances.
+The other Unum UK SII Group entities do not partake in investment activities and solely hold additional cash balances.
 UEHCL does not have any investments other than investments in subsidiaries and its investment in Smarter Investments LLP, which are detailed in the table in Section A.1.1.

-A.3.1 Income and expenses by asset class: Unum Limited and Unum EEA Group
+A.3.1 Income and expenses by asset class: Unum Limited and Unum UK SII Group